Oceanic dolphin

 Oceanic dolphins or Delphinidae are a widely distributed family of dolphins that live in the sea.
 Close to forty extant species are recognised.
 They include several big species whose common names contain "whale" rather than "dolphin", such as the Globicephalinae (round-headed whales, which include the false killer whale and pilot whale).
 Delphinidae is a family within the superfamily Delphinoidea, which also includes the porpoises (Phocoenidae) and the Monodontidae (beluga whale and narwhal).
-River dolphins are relatives of the Delphinoidea.
+River dolphins are a grouping of at least three cetacean superfamilies which form a sister group to Delphinoidea.

 Oceanic dolphins range in size from the 1.7 m and 110 lb Maui's dolphin to the 31 ft and 11 ST orca, the largest known dolphin.
 Several species exhibit sexual dimorphism; the males are larger than females.
 They have streamlined muscular bodies and two limbs that are modified into flippers.
 Though not quite as flexible as seals, some dolphins can travel at speeds 29 km/h (18 mph) for short distances.
 Most delphinids primarily eat fish, along with a smaller number of squid and small crustaceans, but some species specialise in eating squid, or, in the case of the orca, also eat marine mammals and birds.
 All, however, are purely carnivorous.
 They typically have between 100 and 200 teeth, although a few species have considerably fewer.
 Delphinids travel in large pods, which may number a thousand individuals in some species.
 Each pod forages over a range of tens to hundreds of square kilometres.
 Some pods have a loose social structure, with individuals frequently joining or leaving, but others seem to be more permanent, perhaps dominated by a male and a harem of females.
 Individuals communicate by sound, producing low-frequency whistles, and also produce high-frequency broadband clicks of 80–220 kHz, which are primarily used for echolocation.
 Gestation lasts from 10 to 18 months, and results in the birth of a single calf.
 Some species are well adapted for diving to great depths.
 They have a layer of fat, or blubber, under the skin to keep warm in the cold water.